ollama/ollama/README.md

 ### `ollama.import`

-Import an existing model into the model store
+Import a model from a file

 ```python
 ollama.import("./path/to/model")